algb12/IPLog/README.md

 ## Screenshots
 Screenshots of IPLog in action can be found in the `IPLog_screenshots` directory.
 IP addresses have been redacted for data protection purposes.

+## What about proxies?
+Yes, smart hackers will use proxies, but not all will do so!
+IPLog is not a cure-all when it comes to logging hacker IPs - it merely does what it does as well as possible, within the limits of IP addresses and proxy technologies.